 It could also indicate that you are living a very hectic life, and you do not care about cleanliness at all.
 Multitasking leaves no room for organization, and your car is an extension of the clutter that comes with it.
 Your car is an environment considered to be your second home.
 Studies have further shown that a messy area also reveals signs of depression and fatigue.
 A cluttered space raises an individual’s cortisol levels.
 Cortisol is a hormone produced by your body in response to stress, and elevated cortisol levels can slow down your decision-making skills and increase anxiety.

-According to Dr. Ralph Ryback from Harvard Medical School, there are also simple reasons why cleanliness is not a commitment.
+According to Ralph Ryback, MD, from Harvard Medical School, there are also simple reasons why cleanliness is not a commitment.
+He explains, “It wouldn’t be surprising, then, if the reason we crave symmetry and cleanliness in our homes is to mirror the organization within our very own bodies.
+Neatness and order support health — and oppose chaos.”
 Habitually avoiding the task can be a result of some factors.